 Family violence – effects on children’s health

-• Important note: please consider safety when giving out this fact sheet and further risk of violence if a printout is found.
-Ask: “Is it safe to have this document with you?”
+• Important note: please consider your safety when printing this fact sheet.
+Ask yourself: 'Is it safe to have this document with me?'

-There are many ways to help children who are affected by family violence and there are many support services available to help.
-You don’t have to get through this alone.
+There are many ways to help children who are affected by family violence, and there are many support services available to help.
+You do not have to get through it alone.

 Please remember that if you are experiencing family violence, it is not your fault.
 The person using violence is responsible for their behaviour and for any harm this may cause to family members, including your child.

 No one should feel unsafe in their home or family.
-Family violence is not OK.
+Family violence is not okay.

 What is family violence?